vjammi/datastructures/src/main/java/ds/patterns/dfs/readme.md

 DFS search is a way to search thru all the nodes ofg a tree or a graph by searching all the way down one path before coming back to search other paths.

 ## 1. LC 17 Letter Combinations of a Phone Number
 Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
 Return the answer in any order.
 A mapping of digit to letters (just like on the telephone buttons) is given below.
-Note that 1 does not map to any letters.
+Notice that level 0 does not map to any digits/letters.

+Note: A better problem statement - Find all permutations of letters formed from digits

 Input: digits = "23"
             2 = abc